oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

     ...
 ```

-Graceful shutdown is used for all servers in the domain since this is specified at the domain level and is not overridden at
+Graceful shutdown is used for all servers in the domain because this is specified at the domain level and is not overridden at
 any cluster or server level.
 The "cluster1" cluster defaults to ignoring sessions; however, the "cluster1_server1" server
 instance will not ignore sessions and will have a longer timeout.